-Chapter III contains a detailed discussion of 33 Standards by the authors herein in an article appearing in the Summer 1989 issue for the Tulsa Law Journal.
+Chapter III contains a detailed discussion of 33 Standards (31 not otherwise discussed herein and 2 discussed herein), by the authors herein in an article appearing in the summer 1989 issue of the Tulsa Law Journal.

-Chapter IV is a list showing the status of numerous new and revised standards under consideration by the Oklahoma Title Examination Standards Committee ("Committee") in calendar year 1990.
+Chapter IV is a list showing the status of numerous new and revised standards under consideration by the Oklahoma Title Examination Standards Committee ("Committee") in calendar year 1989.
 Prompt and constructive comments on these topics are hereby vigorously solicited.
 To aid you in forwarding your comments, Chapter V contains the names and phone numbers of the current Committee members.